mvenzke-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_kps/how_to_use_kpsadmin_command.md

 #### Back up and restore

+{{< alert title="" color="danger">}}**Caution**</br>
-{{< alert title="Caution" color="danger" >}}For internal API Manager tables or tables with high volumes of data, using `kpsadmin` to backup and restore data should be avoided.
+For internal API Manager tables or tables with high volumes of data, using `kpsadmin` to backup and restore data should be avoided.
 Internal API Manager tables store Cassandra specific properties, such as time-to-live or counter data, which will not be backed up.
 Additionally, tables with high volumes of data may cause performance degradation during a `kpsadmin` backup or restore.
 Instead, please use the [Apache Cassandra backup and restore process](/docs/cass_admin/cassandra_bur/){{< /alert >}}

 To back up and restore an API Gateway group from a development environment to a staging environment, perform the following steps: